infomongo/infomongo.github.io/content/pulse.md

 ## SolarPulse

-[Moonsault Software][1] built this site for our clients [SolarPulse][2].
-SolarPulse is an energy company that aims to educate people about rooftop solar and connect them with the right installer for their needs.
+[Moonsault Software][1] built this site for our clients [SolarPulse][2], an energy company that aims to educate people about rooftop solar and connect them with the right installer for their needs.

 They have a unique approach, combining data analytics with deep solar experience, to take the anxiety out of a rooftop solar purchase.
 Their aim is to give people the tools they need to make an eductaed decision, to demystify what can be a complex purchase.
 As an example, read this [post about the changing economics of going solar][3].